 The novel is set on a large ranch in Aguascalientes, Mexico, which a decade earlier had been a center of revolutionary activity, and in migrant labor camps near Arvin, California.

 The opening chapters of the book introduce students to the class divides in early 20th-century Mexico, which, like similar distinctions in the United States, were based not only on social class and education but on economics and ethnicity.
 In the early decades of the 20th century there was great discontent among Mexicans over the distribution of land and wealth as well as over participation in Mexican politics.
-The EDSITEment-reviewed Getty website has an online exhibition on "Mexico from Empire to Revolution" that includes photographs and background information on the lives of ordinary people in the time of the revolution.
+The EDSITEment-reviewed Getty Museum website online exhibition on "Mexico from Empire to Revolution" includes photographs and background information on the lives of ordinary people in the time of the revolution.

 Although the Revolution of 1910 brought political reform, some remained unsatisfied with the results.
 Pam Muñoz Ryan mentions at least two occasions when bandits attack the ranch owned by Esperanza's family, and it was bandits who killed her father, Sixto Ortega, and set the story of Esperanza's immigration to the United States in motion.
 These bandits, sometimes former revolutionaries, continued to carry out raids against the large landowners many years after the revolution.
 And even though Esperanza's father is generous and has given land to his campesinos, or field workers, there are still those who remember the revolution and the great resentment over the unfair distribution of land and the divide between the rich and the poor.
 During and after the Mexican Revolution many Mexicans who could not find work immigrated to the U.S. where they often became migrant farm laborers on the large farms of California.
-The timeline for PBS documentary The Border on the PBS website, accessible through the Internet Public Library, has links to important episodes from the time of the Revolution of 1910.

 Esperanza Rising is also set in the midst of the Great Depression that affected much of the world in the 1930s.
 The website for the another PBS documentary, Surviving the Dustbowl, has helpful background on The Great Depression and other events leading to the enormous internal migration of American farm families from the dustbowl of the American Midwest.
 These displaced families were the Okies made famous by John Steinbeck in his Grapes of Wrath and also referred to in Esperanza Rising.
-The Dustbowl website also includes a timeline of related historical events.
+The Dustbowl website includes a timeline of related historical events.

 The Okies were as desperate for work as the Mexican farm laborers and their growing numbers were creating a labor glut in California.
 Farmers and growers were able to take advantage of this situation and reduce labor costs, paying lower wages and providing only the bare minimum in the way of accommodations.
 Some of the farm laborers attempted to form a union and encourage other laborers to strike for better working conditions and higher wages.
 In time the U.S. Government stepped in and attempted to force repatriation of many of the Mexican farm laborers, some of whom were born in the U.S. or had become citizens.
 The U.S. Immigration and Naturalization Service conducted raids and deported many thousands of Mexican laborers and their families.
 Photos of the Great Depression are available on the EDSITEment-reviewed American Memory website at the Library of Congress.
 Another photo essay on the Great Depression is on the EDSITEment-reviewed Modern American Poetry site.